toshiyan/clpdoc/html/sources/install.rst.txt

   git clone git@github.com:toshiyan/cmblensplus.git

-1) Using a fortran compiler, please compile the following public packages

-  - curvedsky module: cfitsio, HEALPix, LensPix

-  - flatsky module: FFTW

-2) Type ./MAKEALL.sh all

-This command compiles Fortran source codes in F90/src_*** and then produce a python module using f2py.
+1) ./install.sh all

+The install.sh script automatically install the public codes (FFTW, cfitsio, Healpix, Lenspix, and Lapack) at F90/pub/, and then the local sources at F90/.
+Note that the F90 sources are written assuming the intel Fortran compiler.
+Then the script produces python modules using f2py.
 The python modules can be found in wrap/ for python 3.
 (wrap_py2 for python 2 is no longer supported)